Program Overview

 Eligible college or university programs (including Nursing) are designed to increase the number of qualified individuals in essential public services and strategic economic sectors faced with workforce shortages.

-The scholarships will be awarded after each completed study term, starting with the fall 2022 term.
-Study terms before fall 2022 are not eligible under the scholarship program.
+The scholarships will be awarded after each completed study term.
 The amount of the scholarships is $1500 at the college level.

 Learn More